creativescala/creative-scala/src/pages/expressions/02-starting.md

 # Starting to Program

 It's time to write our first program.

-We're going to use a Scala *worksheet* to start with.
-Worksheets make is very easy to run short programs, so are useful for the kinds of programs we're going to write here.
+For this we're going to use a  Scala *worksheet*.
+Worksheets make is very easy to run short programs, so are ideal for our first adventures in programming.
 For longer programs we usually write code a different way, but we'll worry about that when we get to it.

 To create a worksheet: